bithugger/cerebellum/README.md

 1. Path planning under constraints
 2. State estimation under uncertainties

 Path planning problems are problems whose goal is to find a way to bring the system from one state to another using only a certain subset of *controllable* transitions, while taking into account the systems natural responses and obeying restrictions such as forbidden states, cost limits, success rates, and safety thresholds (to be defined).
-State estimation problems are problems whose goal is to determine the likelihood that the system is in a certain state based on the history of *observable* states and transitions, as well as the known properties of the system itself.
+State estimation problems are problems whose goal is to determine the likelihood that the system is in a certain state based on the history of *observable* states, as well as the known properties of the system itself.

 ## Motivating example